ansible/ansible-documentation/docs/docsite/rst/scenario_guides/guide_aci.rst

-    Specific requests are known to not be idempotent (`#35050 <https://github.com/ansible/ansible/issues/35050>`_) The behaviour of the APIC is inconsistent to the use of ``status="created"`` and ``status="deleted"``.
+    Specific requests are known to not be idempotent (`#35050 <https://github.com/ansible/ansible/issues/35050>`_) The behavior of the APIC is inconsistent to the use of ``status="created"`` and ``status="deleted"``.
 The result is that when you use ``status="created"`` in your payload the resulting tasks are not idempotent and creation will fail when the object was already created.
 However this is not the case with ``status="deleted"`` where such call to an non-existing object does not cause any failure whatsoever.

         **NOTE:** A workaround is to avoid using ``status="created"`` and instead use ``status="modified"`` when idempotency is essential to your workflow..